About The Boehringer Ingelheim Veterinary Scholars Program

 Key Features

-- Program is provided for 10 weeks (June 2 - August 11) during Summer 2025.
+- Program is provided for 10 weeks during the summer.

-- Stipend of $6,500; half of which will be paid at the beginning and half at the end of the 10-week program.
+- Stipend of $6,500; half of which will be paid at the beginning and half at the end of the program.

 - Students conduct hypothesis-driven research under the guidance of an 芒果77福利 (MWU) faculty mentor.